 Even when the weather outside is frightful, braving the great outdoors is an essential part of the Christmas season — whether you’re choosing a Christmas tree, doing some last-minute shopping, or warming up with hot chocolate as you lace up your ice skates.

-Ice-skating rinks are among the first signs of the holidays, since they usually open even before a city’s Christmas tree and garlands go up.
-Kids in colorful mittens learning to let go of rink walls, and adults, frankly trying to do the same, make for a sweet, fun, and seasonal experience.
-Some rinks are classic, some are impressive, and some are fancy and new, but they all offer the same kind of yuletide romance.
+Ice-skating rinks popping up are among the first signs of the holidays, since they usually open even before a city’s Christmas tree and garlands go up.
+Seeing kids in colorful mittens learning to let go of rink walls — and adults trying to do the same — makes for a sweet, fun, and seasonal experience.
+Some rinks are classic, some are impressive, and some are fancy and new; but they all offer the same kind of yuletide romance.